aankitkumargupta/Comparative-Analysis-Spam-Email-Classifier/README.md

-# Comparative Analysis of Spam Email Classifier
+# Comparative Analysis - Spam Email Classifier

 This repository contains a Spam Email Classifier implemented using NLP techniques.
 The classifier is designed to distinguish between spam and non-spam (ham) emails.
 The dataset used for training and evaluation has a shape of (5171, 4).